mazdakb/django-naqsh/README.rst

 *These features can be enabled during initial project setup.*

-* Serve static files from Amazon S3 or Whitenoise_
+* Serve static files from Amazon S3, Google Cloud Storage, Minio_ or Whitenoise_
-* Configuration for Celery_
+* Configuration for Celery_ and Flower_ (the latter in Docker setup only)
 * Integration with MailHog_ for local email testing
 * Integration with Sentry_ for error logging